An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Background and Motivation

-The objective of our study is to assess the effectiveness of repair methods for such buggy specifications using LLMs compared to state-of-the-art Alloy repair techniques.
-LLMs offer potential in uncovering complex violations and evaluating repair methods by reasoning about broader system contexts and intended behaviors.
+\moh{Reasoning about and addressing this defect through direct prompting of LLMs can be challenging, as demonstrated in~\cite{hasan2023automated}.
+Additionally, conventional state-of-the-art Alloy repair techniques, such as ARepair~\cite{arepair_icse} and BeAFix~\cite{BeAFix}, also struggled to effectively address this defect.
+Given recent advances in LLM agents and prompt engineering techniques, this study aims to evaluate the capabilities of LLMs in light of these developments} to repair such cases and evaluate their effectiveness in contrast to state-of-the-art Alloy repair techniques.
 In the following sections, we explore the ability of LLMs to address such challenges and the specific conditions under which they can do so.